buckleylab/Buckley_lab_protocols/Using_the_server/windows_users_setup.md

 ## Connect to the server
 1. Have someone already on the server make you an account.
 2. Download and install PuTTY (https://www.chiark.greenend.org.uk/~sgtatham/putty/)
-   - PuTTY is how you login to the server.
+   - PuTTY is how you login and interact wtih the server.
 3. Connect to the server by entering in the following info:
    - Host name: doe-sys76.ag.cornell.edu
    - Connection type: SSH